 On the other hand, they may have so much in bonds that they’re hurting their distant retirement.
 Their portfolio may be too conservative and adding more stocks may actually help them later.

 Either way, it’s a good opportunity to make sure their portfolio is aligned with their needs.
+Mutual funds are one of the most popular ways to invest, and can help your parents diversify their portfolio.
+Here’s our list of the best-performing low-fee mutual funds.

 5. Establish a financial power of attorney